treatmesubj/Thesaurus_Rex/README.md

 If you call `thesr` without a word argument, it'll use a random word from Webster's recent words of the day

-Common english phrases can be defined and return synonyms as well.
+Common English phrases can be defined and return synonyms as well.
 Pass the hyphenated phrase as an argument to thesr like so: `thesr tongue-and-cheek -d` or `thesr dime-a-dozen`.
 Webster seems to have sufficient documentation for common idioms and phrases while thesaurus.com does too, but to a lesser extent.

 ![alt text](https://github.com/treatmesubj/Thesaurus_Rex/blob/master/Screenshot%20(24).png)